GenericMappingTools/gmt/doc/rst/source/datasets/earth_relief.rst

 -------------

-If you anticipate to be without an Internet connection (or a very slow one), you can download all the remote files prior to loosing connection, using the shell script gmt_getremote.sh in share/tools.
+If you anticipate to be without an Internet connection (or a very slow one), you can download all the remote files prior to losing connection, using the shell script gmt_getremote.sh in share/tools.
 It also allows you to download all the cache files used for examples.

 Data References